 Product backlogs and roadmaps carry ideas from different sources: marketing, sales, development, customers and other stakeholders contribute to the pool of ideas.
 While ideas are annotated with some context info, they must be ranked to identify the best ideas.
 Not all ideas are equally good, only the best ideas are included in the product.

 Feature voting ranks ideas by user popularity.
 The most up-voted idea appears at the top of the stack.
 In the eye of users, an up-voted idea is the most attractive next feature in the product.

 While the strength of feature voting is the user perspective, it is also it's weakness: the most up-voted feature is not necessarily in alignment with the product's vision & strategy.
 Popular features do not consider cost of operations for the owner of a product.
 Roadmap voting does not deliver a binding result.
 User feedback provides a market sentiment and roadmap decisions are up for the owner of the product to take.

-With Productific you can run feature voting and turn a list of ideas into a prioritized product backlog.
+By running feature voting you can identify the most attractive product enhancements.
+With Productific you can easily set up feature voting and turn a list of ideas into a prioritized product backlog.